 Level 2: Inputs other than the quoted prices in Level 1, which are directly or indirectly observable for the asset or liability.
 This may also pertain to input data other than the listed prices that are observable for the asset or liability, such as interest rates, yield curves, volatility and multiples.
 Level 3: Non-observable input data for the asset or liability.
-At this level, the assumption that market players would use for pricing of the asset or liability, including risk taking, must be taken into account.
+At this level, the assumptions which market players would use for pricing of the asset or liability, including risk taking, must be taken into account.

 For all items under points A) and B), the carrying amount is an approximation of the fair value, which is why these items have not been categorized according to the fair value hierarchy.
 Since the long-term unbilled receivables carry variable interest and other external borrowings carry fixed interest, which is essentially considered to correspond to current market rates, the carrying amounts of loans are also considered to correspond to their fair value.
+NOTE 21 FINANCIAL ASSETS AND LIABILITIES AND FINANCIAL RISK MANAGEMENT, cont'd.